o-x-e-y/oxeylyzer-2/web/public/posts/how-oxeylyzer-works.md

 Oxeylyzer 2 is a keyboard layout analyzer written in Rust, and it's also the analyzer powering the stats on this website.
 It was made with strong error handling, wasm compliance and generation speed in mind, the former two version one lacks.
-My goal in this article is to explain what it takes to go from a corpus text and a `.dof` layout to different stats on the screen, and what goes into optimizing layout generation.
+My goal in this article is to explain what it takes to go from a corpus text and a layout to different stats on the screen, and what goes into optimizing layout generation.

 ## Processing corpus files